nearform/react-patterns-workshop/slides.md

   }
 }
 ```
-- As in the other steps a preview is available http://localhost:3000/solutions/step-10-ssr.
+- As in the other steps a preview is available: http://localhost:3000/solutions/step-10-ssr.
 For this note that a network request for the `api/movies` endpoint (check in the network tab of your browser dev tools) isn't fired on page load as this now happens on the server.

 </div>